Pretty in white

-“One Day on Two Wheels” have been chosen out of 33 contestants on the following grounds: “thanks to its journalistic drive and the skilled overall use of all multimedia tools within a well-built narrative context – forceful screenplay, masterly photography, excellent use of audio tracks, editing and layout effective for internet and other platforms”.
+“One Day on Two Wheels” tells five It have been chosen out of 33 contestants on the following grounds: “thanks to its journalistic drive and the skilled overall use of all multimedia tools within a well-built narrative context – forceful screenplay, masterly photography, excellent use of audio tracks, editing and layout effective for internet and other platforms”.

 On Sunday November 27th we’ll be in Italy to receive the prize from the very hands of the jury – stay tuned!